The-Programming-Foundation/tutorials/README.md

 ```

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+## License

+Our Learn platform's repository, which includes content contributions from volunteers worldwide, is available under BSD-3-Clause License.
+See License at [LICENSE](https://github.com/The-Programming-Foundation/tutorials/blob/4.0/LICENSE).
+If you think our community/volunteer-generated contents infringe copyright, please let us know at [echo@smarterus.org](echo@smarterus.org)

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
 See License at https://github.com/facebook/docusaurus/blob/main/LICENSE